gregoryg/springboot-app-vanilla/charts/spring-rest-app/app-readme.md

-# Sprintboot REST Service App
+# Springboot REST Service App for Rancher Deployment

 LOREM IPSUM is a lightweight, reliable and easy to use distributed block storage system for Kubernetes.
 Once deployed, users can leverage persistent volumes provided by LOREM IPSUM.